preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 **Important note!** In Omnia 7.5 authentication settings are set per user type.
 See below for more information.

-If any user types has been set up so far, they are listed here, for example:
+If any user types for Omnia users has been set up so far, they are listed here, for example:

 .. image:: user-management-types-new.png